ibe-course/PCA_et_admixture/README.md

 ### 3. f-Statisitcs

-In a broad way, f-statisitcis are a set of statisitcal tests which are used in population genomics to measure the genetic similarity/dissimilarity in a population.
+In a broad way, f-statistics are a set of statistical tests which are used in population genomics to measure the genetic similarity/dissimilarity in a population.
 There are several types of tests, most importantly F3 and F4, which are simple statistics that test for admixture.
 F3 requires just 3 populations, and is most useful for recent admixture at approximately equal proportions.
 F4 is suitable to more ancient admixture, but more sensitive.
 For this Hands-on we will apply F4 by means of qpAdm program of AdmixTools (https://github.com/DReichLab/AdmixTools).
 In the qpAdm scheme, you choose m “right” populations (or outgroups) and n “left” populations (target and references for qpAdm).
 Taking the first population on each side as the point of comparison, you build a (m−1)×(n−1) matrix of f4 statistics.
 With qpAdm we want to measure the how much proportion of admixture is present in the 'target' populations coming from the 'reference' populations.

 We are going to measure the proportions of the main three ancestral components of West-Eurasian ancestry (WHG, Early farmers and Step pastoralists) from 3 different present-day populations.